 Transitioning your skincare for Summer

-1. CLEANSE
+1. CLEANSING

 Cleanse with milk or gel cleansers to keep your oil production balanced and prevent stripping the skin.
+Consistently cleansing is an essential step of any routine but it becomes particularly important during warmer months when sweat and SPF come into the picture.

 It's important to remember that all skin types need hydration and moisture in the summer months.
 Since skin will be losing water faster than usual, skipping on moisturizer is not the answer, try reaching for one that is rich in natural moisturizing factors such as hyaluronic acid or linoleic acid.
 These ingredients will prevent moisture evaporating from your skin but will not clog pores.

-3. EXFOLIATE
+3. EXFOLIATION

 NatureOfThings Clarifying Facial Polish, $83